 Looking for a scare?
 A thrill?
 Like to be kept up all night living in fear?
 Despise clowns and chainsaws?
 Scared of zombies walking around?
 Let our guide take you on an adventure so scary, you might not even be able to return.
-Take your pic as you go to each one and tag us at @milwaukeemom to show us your fun!

 These houses aren’t for the young.
 Everything here requires an age of at least 10-12 and many are much more appropriate for grown-ups.

 The Hill Has Eyes – Join in Milwaukee’s most terrifying haunted attraction.
 With 4 different attractions all in one, you’ll be busy all night.
 Walk through a haunted woods, take a broken ski lift and see what you spot below.
 Enter a haunted house and see what happened to all the people who used to live there and you can also attend the devil’s carnival.
 See clowns and freaks who have given up their soul…just make sure to keep yours.
 Tickets range in price depending on the date and purchase.
 You’ll get a discount online, but cash is accepted at the site.
-They are anywhere from $35-49.
 Visit The Hill Has Eyes for more information.

 Waukesha (& surrounding area)